DavidCastilloAlvarado/opencovid_ETL/README.md

 python manage.py worker_t_vacunas last
 ```

-11. Table for epidemiological ranking
+11. Command for the epidemiological ranking table

 ```bash
 # initialize the database using the last 3 weeks